I’ll be the first one to admit that I didn’t really what to expect during my solo travel Amsterdam experience.

 But Begijnhof is actually one of the oldest hofjes in Amsterdam and well worth a visit.

 Between the beautiful courtyard greenery, the charming historic architecture, and the religious icons associated with the two churches on site, you’ll have a hard time vacating the premises before taking about 10,000 photos, because well, we all need that perfect Instagram shot.

-If you’re rocking the Begjijnhof alone during your solo trip Amsterdam, that’s even better because this is a private residence.
+If you’re rocking the Begjijnhof alone during your solo Amsterdam trip, that’s even better because this is a private residence.